Tuesday, January 31, 2012

 While we have some answers to the mystery surrounding Nebrasker Williams we don't seem to have all the facts.
 Is the Mrs. Williams portrayed in the blotter advertisement the same person as Princess Quenda?
 The 1945 newspaper article says that he and the princess had been married for 9 years, but the blotter information says that the couple pictured on it started walking in 1926, and "... the history of our lives from 5 years old."

-So, there are still lots of unanswered questions to this narrative, and if you know some of the answers, let us know.
+So, there are still many unanswered questions to this narrative; if you know some of the answers, let us know.
 In the meantime, keep on putting one foot ahead of the other.

 2/1/12 Additional Information: